-If you don’t feel like fiddling with MacBook by yourself, the only universal fix is to not fix and to send it in to an authorized Apple service.
-It’s cheaper, comes with a warranty, save you precious time and on some occasions, you might even get a temporary MacBook to play with.
+If you don’t feel like fiddling with MacBook by yourself, the only universal fix is to not fix and to send it into an authorized Apple service.
+It’s cheaper, comes with a warranty, saves you precious time and on some occasions, you might even get a temporary MacBook to play with.

 Can spilled Macbook be dried with a hairdryer?

 Yes, it is possible, but it is not the most effective idea.
-A hot air might dry out the surface, but it won’t find its way to the internal parts, that are affected the most.
+Hot air might dry out the surface, but it won’t find its way to the internal parts, that are affected the most.

 By the time it dries completely from natural evaporation, you would already know from an authorized service, what is the root cause and what are the action steps needed to get it fixed.

 The best possible way is to have a time machine back up.
 It is then a matter of loading an old back up the file using an Apple Migration assistant.